tirjok/docs/en/faq/accrual-vs-cash.md

 Accrual vs Cash
 ===============

 Akaunting performs accounting on an accrual basis.
-Let's see what does it mean and why it's been choosen:
+Let's see what does it mean and why it's been chosen:

 ### Accrual accounting